10 Budget-Friendly Cleaning Tips for Your Home

 Repurpose Old Items

-• Use worn‑out T-shirts as dust cloths.
+• Use worn‑out, plain, or printed shirts as dust cloths.

 • Use old toothbrushes to scrub grout or other hard-to-reach areas.